keystonejs/keystone/packages/server-side-graphql-client/README.md

 | `returnFields` | `String`   | `id`       | A graphQL fragment of fields to return.
 Must match the graphQL return type.                                                                                                                                         |
 | `context`      | `Object`   | N/A        | An Apollo [`context` object](https://www.apollographql.com/docs/apollo-server/data/resolvers/#the-context-argument).
 See the [server side graphQL docs](/docs/discussions/server-side-graphql.md) for more details. |

+> NOTE: If `context` argument is provided then the `keystone` argument is not required.

 ### `createItem`

 Create a single item.